 A Short History of Phoenix, Arizona

-It’s hard to believe Phoenix was anything different than the beautiful city it is today, but it wasn’t always this way.
-It also has an early Native American history that’s incredibly interesting, so let’s start there.
+It’s hard to believe Phoenix was anything more than the beautiful city it is today, but it wasn’t always this way.
+It also has an early Native American history, so let’s start here.

 Hohokam Petroglyphs in Phoenix Arizona